salesforcecli/plugin-functions/messages/project.deploy.functions.md

 # description

 You must run this command from within a git repository.
-Only committed changes to Functions will be deployed.
-The active branch will be deployed unless specified otherwise with `--branch`.
+Only committed changes to Functions are deployed.
+The active branch is deployed unless specified otherwise with `--branch`.

 # examples